PEM-Humboldt/weplan-colombia-website/README.md

 # Forest restoration

-This tool displays data from forest restoration scenarios and supports decision-making.
+Platform to support decision-making in restoration.
+Data from forest restoration scenarios is shown.

 The current version is 0.1.0.